AI music release guide

 Does the Release Lab certify my track for Spotify?

 No. It is a browser-based preflight check, not a distributor approval or certified LUFS/true-peak meter.
-Confirm final numbers in pro tools before distribution.
+Confirm final numbers in dedicated audio tools before distribution.

 What file should I use for distribution?